PLAN YOUR VISIT

 Hours and Location

-Forest City Gallery is located at 258 Richmond St. in downtown London, Ontario (see map).
+Forest City Gallery is located at 1025 Elias Street in Old East Village, London, Ontario.

 Forest City Gallery closes between exhibitions for the installation of the next show.
 Please see the Current Exhibitions and Upcoming pages on the FCG website for information on our programming schedule.